 You can probably catch a glimpse of this shy animal on a hike through Troodos, but your best bet, is to visit the mouflon enclosure near the Stavros tis Psokas forest station.
 And if you walk through one of the designated nature paths in the area, you’ll most likely run into one as you put your best foot forward.

-Birdwatching enjoys a long history in Cyprus, while avid bird enthusiasts have been roaming the island for years to register all the 400 species that are endemic to Cyprus.
-Birdlife Cyprus, an NGO dedicated to preserving the bird population on the island, lists a number of birdwatching locations on its website, along with the species you can expect to spot in each respective location.
+Birdwatching enjoys a long history in Cyprus, while avid bird enthusiasts have been roaming the island for years to register all the 400 species that have been recorded in Cyprus.
+BirdLife Cyprus, an NGO dedicated to preserving the bird populations and their habitats on the island, lists a number of birdwatching locations on its website, along with the species you can expect to spot in each respective location.

 From the seaside cliffs of Cape Greco, to the depths of the Paphos forest and on to the Akamas peninsula, Cyprus is a treasure trove of bird species, with the island also acting as a stop for over 250 million migratory birds per year.
-Perhaps the rarest bird to catch in the wild is the Cyprus griffon vulture, a species that was once extinct but was re-introduced to the wild in 2011.
+Perhaps the most threatened bird species to see in the wild in Cyprus is the Griffon Vulture.
+This majestic species is on the brink of extinction on the island, but efforts are underway to save it from illegal poisoning and get its numbers up to a viable level once more.
 Their main breeding colony can be found near the Episkopi village cliffs (known as Kensington cliffs), along with peregrine falcons and other bird species.
 Just grab your binoculars and you are good to go!

 Griffon Vulture.
 Photo: Dave and Jan Walker (BirdLife Cyprus)